-Threat Against Melania Trump Serious – Talk About Felony For Bow Wow?
+Threat Against Melania Trump Serious: Talk About Felony For Bow Wow?
 [Opinion]

 — #trutherbotnet❌ (@trutherbotnet) March 15, 2017

 Bow Wow, whose real name is Shad Moss, has backed away, seemingly with his tail between his legs.
-He has deleted the tweet, which stirred up so much fury.
-But deleting things off the Internet doesn’t get rid of them, they are around forever.
+He has deleted the tweet that stirred up so much fury.
+But deleting things off the internet doesn’t get rid of them — they are around forever.

 The Sun reminds their readers that there’s a law dealing with threats against the president and his family members.

 “Threatening to kill, kidnap or inflict bodily harm upon the president or his/her immediate family members is a class E felony in the United States, and carries a sentence of no more than five years in prison.”

 @jack @twitter still waiting for Twitter to enforce their rules: https://t.co/wddXQAISNo